victoriahfan/rf-stimulus-hub/README.md

 [![MATLAB R2023a](https://img.shields.io/badge/MATLAB-R2023a-blue)](https://www.mathworks.com/products/matlab.html)

 A MATLAB application for mapping neural receptive fields.
-Users can select one or more quadrants for focused RF mapping or subdivide those quadrants into finer grids to probe local RF structure.
+Allows users to select one or more quadrants for focused RF mapping or subdivide those quadrants into finer grids to probe local RF structure.
 The app supports default dense noise stimuli, and it allows loading custom patterns, sparse noise, or natural scenes.
 Includes an interactive interface offering real-time previews and intuitive mouse-based region selection to streamline experiment setup and execution.

 ---

 ## Requirements

-* **MATLAB R2023a** (created and tested).
+* **MATLAB R2023a**.
+App created and tested with this version of MATLAB.
 Older versions may be incompatible.
-Standalone compilation recommended.
-* **Psychtoolbox** (for precise timing and rendering).
+* **Psychtoolbox**
-* **Image Processing Toolbox** (for loading/manipulating movie frames).
+* **Image Processing Toolbox**
-* **App Designer** (for the `.mlapp` GUI file).
+* **App Designer**.
+Only required if modifying the `.mlapp` file.

 **Recommended:** Dual-monitor setup (one for stimulus, one for control).
 If using a single monitor, check that screenNumber is set to 0 on macOS or 1 on Windows.